Skip to content

 Vite

-While many frameworks use Vite under the hood, some projects use Vite directly.
-When doing so, Vite does do some automatic loading of .env files, but it is fairly limited.
+Some frameworks use Vite under the hood, and some projects use Vite directly.
+Either way, often there is some automatic loading of .env files happening, but it is fairly limited.
+To integrate varlock into a Vite-powered application, you must use our @varlock/vite-integration package, which is a Vite plugin.

 1. Install varlock and the Vite integration package